arrowtype/vf-default-instance-test/README.md

 ## Test files in this repo

 The tests in this repo reproduce this issue with variable fonts which are as simple as possible – containing a minimum of sources, and only characters `a b c`.
 They are simplified versions of Recursive Mono.

+Testing note: these fonts do not show up in the basic font menu of TextEdit, due to their limited character set.
+To select them, first install them, then open TextEdit, use the font menu, select `Show Fonts... → All Fonts` and then select `Test 1` or `Test 2`.

 NOTE: though the example with a “Regular” default instance *does* work as expected, ***a “Regular” default instance should not be a requirement for a variable font.*** Variable fonts without a “Regular” default instance are perfectly valid OpenType fonts, and lacking a Regular default instance is actually perhaps a *more typical* scenario than including one.